oracle/accelerated-data-science/docs/source/user_guide/apachespark/quickstart.rst

 Real Data Flow Example with Conda Environment
 =============================================

 From PySpark v3.0.0 and onwards, Data Flow allows a published conda environment as the `Spark runtime environment <https://spark.apache.org/docs/latest/api/python/user_guide/python_packaging.html#using-conda>`_ when built with `ADS`.
 Data Flow supports published conda environments only.
 Conda packs are tar'd conda environments.
-When you publish your own conda packs to object storage, ensure that the DataFlow Resource has access to read the object or bucket.
+When you publish your own conda packs to object storage, ensure that the Data Flow Resource has access to read the object or bucket.
 Below is a more built-out example using conda packs:

 From a Python Environment